If you’re not in the electrical industry it can seem, at first glance, as though residential and commercial electricians are relatively similar.

 Commercial electricians need to have easier access to the facility’s wiring.
 Many commercial facilities rent or lease space to various businesses, so the layout and configuration of the building can change frequently as companies come and go.

-Because of this, the wires typically run through plastic tubing along the walls or just under the ceiling tiles.
+Because of this, the wires have to run through metal or plastic tubing along the walls or just above the ceiling tiles.
 Commercial electricians may need to adjust the wiring for each new business.
 They don’t want to have to tear down walls in order to do so.

 Why Your Business Needs a Commercial Electrician